-Hormonal therapy medicines: SERMs (selective estrogen receptor modulators) have been shown to reduce the risk of developing hormone-receptor-positive breast cancer in women at high risk.
-Tamoxifen and Evista (chemical name: raloxifene) and the aromatase inhibitor Aromasin (chemical name: exemestane) and Arimidex (chemical name: anastrozole) are the four medicines used in this way.
+Hormonal therapy medicines: Three hormonal therapy medicines have been shown to reduce the risk of developing hormone-receptor-positive breast cancer in women at high risk.
+The SERMs (selective estrogen receptor modulators) tamoxifen and Evista (chemical name: raloxifene) and the aromatase inhibitor Aromasin (chemical name: exemestane) and Arimidex (chemical name: anastrozole) are the four medicines used in this way.

 - Tamoxifen has been shown to reduce the risk of first-time hormone-receptor-positive breast cancer in both postmenopausal and premenopausal women at high risk.
 Certain medicines may interfere with tamoxifen's protective effects.
 Visit the Tamoxifen page to learn more.

 - Evista has been shown to reduce the risk of first-time hormone-receptor-positive breast cancer in postmenopausal women.
 Visit the Evista page to learn more.